Interactive sessions for schools

 Why It Works

 Children listen — not because they're told to, but because the stories are genuinely interesting.
-Even low-attention students engage.
+Even the back-row, low-attention kid leans in.

-Kindness, patience, and honesty land differently when a child discovers them through a character they love — rather than being told about them.
+Kindness, patience, honesty — they land differently when a child discovers them inside a song, than when an adult names them on a slide.

 Dohas sung and danced are remembered weeks later.
 Children carry them home.
 Parents notice.
 That's the measure.